 Fortunately, this is a problem with a straightforward solution.
 Hearing aids make a world of difference for couples dealing with hearing loss, helping restore emotional intimacy and communication.
 The hearing partner can also learn better ways to communicate with someone suffering from a hearing impairment.

 For help, start with an audiologist.
-He or she will conduct a hearing screening to determine if your significant other is experiencing hearing loss.
-If so, he or she will also recommend a solution to improve the situation.
+They will conduct a hearing screening to determine if your significant other is experiencing hearing loss.
+If so, they will also recommend a solution to improve the situation.
 Again, technology advancements are making the transition to hearing aids like VoiceBuds less painless and the results even more beneficial to all parties involved.

-Don’t wait until things have deteriorated in your relationship to seek help.
+Don’t wait until things have deteriorated in your relationship to seek help or for your friends to stop inviting you because you’ll either say no or be obviously uncomfortable during social interactions.
 Resources are available that can improve your communication and prevent feelings of resentment or isolation from growing larger.

 If you or a loved one needs hearing aids, either for the first time or to replace an aging pair, we’ve partnered with ZVOX to provide exclusive savings on some of their top products: